NCronJob-Dev/NCronJob/docs/features/instant-jobs.md

 The `RunInstantJob` method takes the job type and the parameters as arguments.
 Optionally you can pass in a `CancellationToken` as well.
 The job will be executed immediately.

 ## Starting a job with a delay
-If you find the need of delaying the execution of an instant job, you can use the `RunScheduledJob` method with a `TimeSpan` as a delay.
+If you find the need to delay the execution of an instant job, you can use the `RunScheduledJob` method with a `TimeSpan` as a delay.
 The same as `RunInstantJob` applies here, the job has to be registered in the `AddNCronJob` method.

 ```csharp
 app.MapPost("/send-email", (RequestDto dto, IInstantJobRegistry jobRegistry) =>